Connect with others who understand.

 • Gelsolin

-If your doctor gives you a diagnosis of hereditary amyloidosis, you also may need to get your genes tested.
+If your doctor gives you a diagnosis of hereditary amyloidosis, you may also need to get your genes tested.
 Tests like urinalyses or biopsies help with diagnosing the overall condition, but they won’t tell you exactly which gene mutations you may have.
-To sequence your genes, your doctor will need to take a blood sample, which a laboratory can use to “read” the TTR gene or other genes.
+To sequence your genes, your doctor will need to take a blood sample, which a laboratory can use to “read” the TTR gene or other relevant genes.

 Age